General solutions to $\mathcal{N}$-field cosmology with exponential potentials: Acknowledgments

 \section{Acknowledgments}

-It is a pleasure to thank Diederik Roest, Vincent Vennin, Vasil Rokaj and Vaios Ziogas for helpful discussions and valuable comments on the draft.
-I acknowledge financial support from the Dutch Organisation for Scientific Research (NWO).
+{It is a pleasure to thank Diederik Roest, Vincent Vennin, Vasil Rokaj and Vaios Ziogas for helpful discussions and valuable comments on the first versions of the draft.
+I would also like to thank the anonymous referee for suggestions which helped me in improving the clarity of this work.
+I acknowledge financial support from the Dutch Organisation for Scientific Research (NWO).}